GerardoGran/Plain-ChatApp/README.md

 ## Run frontend

-Open the plain html file in any browser.
+- Open the plain html file in any browser.
-Insert the other user's IP
+- Insert the other user's IP.
-One of the two users must press the INIT button to agree on a key
+- One of the two users must press the INIT button to agree on a key.

 ## Send Wrong MAC on purpose